fallahn/tmxlite/readme.md

 is renderer agnostic, and is cross platform on Windows, linux and OS X. It should reasonably work on mobile platforms too.

-As the library contains no specific rendering functions some classes for rendering with various libraries can be found in the `include/render` directory.
-These are meant mostly for guidance and are not 100% optimised, but should get you off on the right foot when using libraries such as SFML or OpenGL directly.
+As the library contains no specific rendering functions some example projects are included, along with the relevant CMake files.
+These are meant mostly for guidance and are not 100% optimised, but should get you off on the right foot when using libraries such as SFML or SDL2/OpenGL.
 Examples for any specific rendering library are welcome via a pull request.

 #####Building